paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-050-servicemembers-civil-relief.md

 (2) **Military service** — The term “military service” means—

-  (A) in the case of a servicemember who is a member of the Army, Navy, Air Force, Marine Corps, or Coast Guard—
+  (A) in the case of a servicemember who is a member of the Army, Navy, Air Force, Marine Corps, Space Force, or Coast Guard—

     (i) active duty, as defined in [section 101(d)(1) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/d/1&num=0&edition=prelim), and